DigiBP/Team-Apples/README.md

 ## 10. Sent License Key
 - With this scenario the license key is retrieved from the CRM and sent via E-mail to the client immediately as soon as the preceding scenario is finished.
-- The Custom Webhook assures a smooth and faster sending of the License Key E-mail.
+- The Custom Webhook assures sending of the License Key E-mail immediately once data arrives.
 - The email content is composed using the retrieved details from the CRM system, and it includes the generated license key.

 ### Scenario